Herndon High School

-Herndon High School is a fully accredited four year public high school in Herndon, Virginia, United States.
+Herndon High School is a fully accredited four-year public high school in Herndon, Virginia, United States.
 Herndon serves grades 9-12 and is a part of the Fairfax County Public Schools (FCPS) system.
 Herndon High School serves the town of Herndon and the northern part of the unincorporated community of Reston.
-Herndon's mascot is the Fighting Hornet.
+Herndon's mascot is the Fighting Hornet and school colors are red, black and white.